 - Climb the 97-meter-tall Martini Tower

-- Admire the colorful houses in the Reitdiephaven
+- Admire the colourful houses in the Reitdiephaven

 - Visit the Groninger Museum